 Coffee and bladder cancer

-- 7 meta-analyses have reviewed the associations between coffee consumption and bladder cancer risk, presenting variable result 58-64.
+- A number of meta-analyses have reviewed the associations between coffee consumption and bladder cancer risk, presenting variable results 58-63.
 Based on current research it is difficult to draw firm conclusions about associations between coffee consumption and bladder cancer risk.
 For instance, a 2015 meta-analysis of observational studies, including 34 case control studies and 6 cohort studies, suggested an increased risk of bladder cancer among coffee drinkers61.

 Research investigating a dose response relationship between coffee intake and bladder cancer is also limited.
-A 2014 meta-analysis found no association between coffee consumption and bladder cancer, but since the authors reported insignificant associations in analysis of intakes (highest vs. none/lowest) and in dose response analyses, further research is again required63.
+A 2014 meta-analysis found no association between coffee consumption and bladder cancer, but since the authors reported insignificant associations in analysis of intakes (highest vs. none/lowest) and in dose response analyses, further research is again required60.

 Coffee and kidney cancer